jackreimers/Blog/static/data/posts/svelte-features.md

 ## 4. Custom Component Directives

-Svelte allows you to emit custom events that can be subscribed to using the `on:` directive.
-I found this particularly useful when I wanted to trigger an action in a parent component or pass data out of a component.
+Svelte allows you to emit custom events that can be subscribed to using the `on:` directive, making it easy to trigger an action in or pass data out of a parent component.

 ```svelte
 <!-- component.svelte -->